elovalo/elovalo/README.md

 ## Building and running JSON exporter

-To compile and run the PC exporter, either run the following on command line:

-    gcc -Wall --std=gnu99 -o exporter effects.c effect_utils.c exporter.c -lm
-	./exporter

-or you can just execute compile\_exporter.sh to do the same thing or import the project to Eclipse and choose *Exporter* as your build configuration.
+To compile and run the PC exporter, execute compile\_exporter.sh to do the same thing or import the project to Eclipse and choose *Exporter* as your build configuration.
 You should run the produced executable (located at
 <tt>Exporter</tt> subdirectory) in the same directory as this